A5H73Y/Parkour/docs/guides/rewarding-player.md

 _Command: `/pa economy setprize (course) (amount)`_

-## Rewarding ParkourLevels

-There are currently 3 ways to achieve a new ParkourLevel.

-### /pa rewardlevel (course) (level)

-This means when you complete the specified Course, you will receive the specified level.
-If the Player's level is currently higher than the reward level, it will not be changed.

-The main purpose of this is incremental Courses, so you would have to complete the Level1 Course, before you could join the Level2 Course, etc.

-### /pa rewardleveladd (course) (amount)

-This means when you complete the specified Course, your level has the amount added to it.
-So if you had a ParkourLevel of 10, and completed the Course which had a rewardLevelAdd of 2, your new ParkourLevel becomes 12.

-The main purpose for this is for lobby setups where you have to complete all the Courses to unlock a new lobby; If you had an "Easy" lobby with 5 Courses, you would set the level requirement for "Medium" lobby to 5, and add a rewardLevelAdd to 1 for each Course in Easy, so they can be completed in any order.
-NOTE: For this you would have to enable `/pa rewardonce (course)` so they only get leveled up once per Course.

-### /pa setlevel (player) (level)

-This can be used by Admins to manually set a Player's level.
-This can be done for VIPs, or simply to quickly test what you've created is working as intended.

-## What is a ParkourRank?

-A ParkourRank is simply a title a Player earns when they reach a required ParkourLevel.
-As soon as the Player's ParkourLevel passes the threshold of the next ParkourRank to unlock, it will be applied to the player.

-A basic example could be similar to the following, when they reach or exceed each ParkourLevel they get the specified ParkourRank:

-    5 = &3Beginner
-    10 = &4Amateur
-    20 = &5Professional
-    30 = &6Expert
-    50 = &1M&2a&3s&4t&5e&6r

-## Rewarding ParkourRanks

-There are currently 2 ways to achieve a new ParkourRank.

-### /pa rewardrank (level) (rank)

-As demonstrated above, this will create a ParkourRank for a corresponding ParkourLevel.
-It can be colour coded, for example `/pa rewardlevel 30 &6Expert`.

-### /pa setrank (player) (rank)

-This will manually set a Player's ParkourRank to the specified rank.
-Can be used for testing how it will look, or giving to VIPs, etc.

-## ParkourRank Configuration

-ParkourRanks are disabled by default to avoid interfering with the Server's chat plugin.

-To enable, find `Other.Parkour.ChatRankPrefix.Enabled` in the `config.yml`, and set it to `true`.

-You must decide if you want to use Parkour's chat implementation, or extend your current chat plugin.

-If you choose to use Parkour's chat implementation, the chat string format is found in the `strings.yml` under `Event.Chat`.

-If you choose to extend your current chat plugin, you must set `Other.Parkour.ChatRankPrefix.OverrideChat` to `true` in the `config.yml`.
-You can then add `%RANK%` to your chat plugin format, which the Parkour plugin will detect and replace with the Player's ParkourRank.
-Alternatively, if you use a Chat plugin that supports PlaceholderAPI, you can use the `%parkour_player_rank%` placeholder.

 ## Delaying / Limiting the Rewards

 You are able to delay the time a reward is given to the Player in hours, including decimals such as '0.5' = 30 minutes, or '48' = 2 full days.
 For example the Player could receive the prize on their first completion, but may have to wait 2 full days before they are able to receive the prize again.
 This is achieved by entering `/pa rewarddelay (course) (hours)`.